Holdsworth road-end vicinity

 Down: The knob where the Baldy spur joins the Holdsworth – Mitre ridge is not conspicuous, though it has a small cairn.
 It is at a change of direction in the ridge, just beyond a couple of small tarns, about an hour from McGregor and 5 minutes before South King’s iron tube.
 The tussock spur is reasonably defined and drops through a saddle to reach the extensive flat summit of Baldy in 40 minutes.

 The spur leads almost NE as it leaves Baldy, and passes the Barton Track turn-off cairn in 7 minutes, to swing round to the SE as it reaches the bush-edge 20 minutes from Baldy.
-Inside the bush the spur is reasonably defined, but the route is neither well marked nor padded.
+Inside the bush the spur is reasonably defined, and the track well marked.
 Twenty minutes down from the bush-edge the route swings sharply L across a gully head and eventually another spur develops.
 A sharp fault trace is crossed just before the Atiwhakatu Saddle, about 70 minutes from Baldy.

 This fault is probably the most dramatic earth-tearing currently to be seen in the ranges.
 In the Tararuas it is easy to be blasé about fault traces, but the local examples of them are excellent on a world scale.